mackoj/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/CompilerPerformance.md

 ### The #sql macro

 The library ships with a tool that allows one to write safe SQL strings via the `#sql` macro.
-Usage of the `#sql` macro does not affect the safetly of your queries from SQL injection attacks, nor does it prevent you making use of your table's schema in the query.
+Usage of the `#sql` macro does not affect the safety of your queries from SQL injection attacks, nor does it prevent you making use of your table's schema in the query.
 The primary downside to using `#sql` is that it can complicate decoding query results into custom types, but when used for small fragments of a query one typically avoids such complications.